Steps to Apply and Enroll

 - Be sure to check your email regularly.
 You will get a welcome email confirmation 1-2 weeks after you submit your application containing very important information (such as a confirmation code that you will need in the future).
 This message will be sent to the email address you provided when you registered with the CCCApply website.

-- Before you can register for classes, you must complete the enrollment process, including any required assessment tests and orientation.
+- Before you can register for classes, you must complete the enrollment process.
 Click through the buttons at the top of this page to learn about each step in the process.

 If you have questions about your application, contact our Admissions and Records Office at (909) 274-4415.